WinampDesktop/winamp/README.md

-# Winamp
+# Winamp: The OG Rizzler

-## About
+## About the Rizz

-Winamp is a multimedia player launched in 1997, iconic for its flexibility and wide compatibility with audio formats.
-Originally developed by Nullsoft, it gained massive popularity with still millions of users.
-Its development slowed down, but now, its source code was opened to the community, allowing developers to improve and modernize the player to meet current user needs.
+Yo, Winamp is the Big Kahuna of media players, born back in 1997.
+Talk about rizz and flexin' on all those audio formats, cuz it holds them all.
+Nullsoft was the OG dev, and this app went viral like Ice Spice with them millions of gooners.
+They hit a slow-mo on updates for a while, but now they're letting all the coders in the skibidi army tweak that sauce.
+Time to upgrade this relic for the new generation of moggers.

-It really whips the llama's ass.
+It really mews the llama’s gyatt.

-## Usage
+## Usage Vibes

-Building of the Winamp desktop client is currently based around Visual Studio 2019 (VS2019) and Intel IPP libs (You need to use exactly v6.1.1.035).
-There are different options of how to build Winamp:
+Building of the Winamp Gooner client is all about scripting in Visual Studio 2019 (VS2019) and using that IPCrystap lib (make sure you get v6.1.1.035, no cap).
+There's options to build Winamp like a real sigma:

-1. Use the `build_winampAll_2019.cmd` script file that makes 4 versions x86/x64 (Debug and Release).
-In this case, Visual Studio IDE is not required.
+1. Hit the `build_winampAll_2019.cmd` and boom, you got 4 versions, x86/x64, Debug and Release, no rizz needed from Visual Studio IDE.
-2. Use the `winampAll_2019.sln` file to build and debug in Visual Studio IDE.
+2. Go mog it in Visual Studio IDE with the `winampAll_2019.sln` for all that yapping/debugging action.

 ### Dependencies

 #### libdiscid

-We take libdiscid from https://github.com/metabrainz/libdiscid/tree/v0.6.2, copy it in /Src/external_dependencies/libdiscid-0.6.2/

-#### libvpx

-We take libvpx from [https://github.com/ShiftMediaProject/libvpx](https://github.com/ShiftMediaProject/libvpx), modify it, and pack it to archive.
-Run `unpack_libvpx_v1.8.2_msvc16.cmd` to unpack.
+We take that Sigma libvpx from [https://github.com/ShiftMediaProject/libvpx](https://github.com/ShiftMediaProject/libvpx), we mog it, and pack it into an Ohio archive.
+Run `unpack_libvpx_v1.8.2_msvc16.cmd` to un-Ohio.

 #### libmpg123

-We take libmpg123 from [https://www.mpg123.de/download.shtml](https://www.mpg123.de/download.shtml), modify it, and pack it to archive.
-Run `unpack_libmpg123.cmd` to unpack and process the DLLs.
+We grab that alpha libmpg123 from [https://www.mpg123.de/download.shtml](https://www.mpg123.de/download.shtml), we rizz it up, and pack it into an edgy archive.
+Run `unpack_libmpg123.cmd` to mog and process the DLLs.

 #### OpenSSL

 You need to use `openssl-1.0.1u`.
-For that, you need to build a static version of these libs.
+For that, you need to build a creatine version.

-Run `build_vs_2019_openssl_x86.cmd` and `build_vs_2019_openssl_64.cmd`.
+Run `build_vs_2019_openssl_x86.cmd` and `build_vs_2019_openssl_64.cmd` to get that OpenSSL rizz.

-To build OpenSSL, you need to install:
+To build OpenSkibi, you need to install:

-- 7-Zip ([https://www.7-zip.org/](https://www.7-zip.org/)) – Licensed under the GNU LGPL.
+- 7-Zip ([https://www.7-zip.org/](https://www.7-zip.org/)) – Rizzed under the GNU LGPL.
-- NASM ([https://www.nasm.us/](https://www.nasm.us/)) – Licensed under the 2-Clause BSD License.
+- NASM ([https://www.nasm.us/](https://www.nasm.us/)) – Rizzed under the 2-Clause BSD Aura.
-- Perl ([https://www.perl.org/](https://www.perl.org/)) – Licensed under the Artistic License or GPL.
+- Perl ([https://www.perl.org/](https://www.perl.org/)) – Rizzed under the Artistic License or Goon.

-#### DirectX 9 SDK
+#### DirectX 9 SIGMA

-We take DirectX 9 SDK (June 2010) from Microsoft, modify it, and pack it to archive.
+We take the DirectX 9 SIGMA (June 2010) from McDonald's, modify it like a Grimace shake, and pack it to gyatt.
-Run `unpack_microsoft_directx_sdk_2010.cmd` to unpack it.
+Run `unpack_microsoft_directx_sdk_2010.cmd` to rizz it up.

 #### Microsoft ATLMFC lib fix